emcsquareddd/cyclistic-case-study/README.md

 1. How many rides, and how long, for each group?
 ![](/Assets/angle1.png)
-Result: Casual rides are longer (median 11.5 min) but less frequent than member rides (median 8.7 min), and casual ride length varies far more, suggesting leisure vs routine use.
+Result: Members take substantially more rides than casuals (3.52M vs 1.97M), but casual rides are longer: median 11.5 minutes vs 8.7 for members.
+Casual ride length also varies far more (mean 19.4 vs median 11.5, a wide gap driven by a long tail of very long trips), whereas member rides are tightly clustered (mean 12.0, median 8.7).
+This suggests members use bikes for routine, consistent trips and casuals for longer, more variable leisure rides.

 2. Rides by Day of Week
 ![](/Assets/angle2.png)